Natural Sciences (Biological)

 We expect to admit about 30 students to read Natural Sciences every year, with approximately half classed as ‘Biological’ and half as ‘Physical’ Sciences.
 However, these classifications are very flexible, and students often mix modules from the biological and physical sciences, or change their preferred area entirely.
 In our last round of applications, we made offers to roughly 25% of Biological applicants.

-Candidates will sit a pre-admission assessment, and those invited for interview will have three interviews.
+Candidates will sit a pre-interview admissions test, and those invited for interview will have three interviews.
 First a tutorial interview followed by two subject interviews by the Director of Studies and other teaching fellows.
 We conduct our interviews in a friendly and informal manner, and you should not feel too daunted by the prospect of them.
 No special preparation for the interview is necessary, or indeed desirable.
 The interview with the Natural Science Fellows will be concerned with subject-related topics, but we do not expect you to have detailed prior knowledge of topics outside of the areas you have covered at school.
 The interview is not a test of memory, but is concerned with exploring your analytical ability to think through scientific problems.
 Further details of the process are sent to students selected for interview.

 Directors of Studies